edmundmk/pomelo/README.md

     stacks are split.

   * `%token_prefix { PREFIX_ }` : An enumeration listing all terminal symbols
-    (and giving them an integer value) is written into the generated header.
+    (and giving them an token number) is written into the generated header.
     This allows you to provide a prefix for the enumerators.

   * `%nterm_prefix { PREFIX_ }` : An enumeration listing all nonterminal